 - Download MIT’s free mobile app - it includes an interactive campus map, events calendar, and shuttle schedule.

 Initial steps your son or daughter should take

 Where can they find and download free software?
 How can they protect their valuable technology?
 How can they back up their data?
 To answer those questions and more, we’ve compiled a simple step-by-step Getting Started with IT Guide for Students.

 Connecting to the network (MITnet)

 You can also connect to the MIT GUEST wireless network.
 This network does not require authentication, is not encrypted, and is not intended to access internal resources.
-Learn more about connecting to the MIT GUEST wireless network.

 Note: The MIT GUEST wireless network is not available in Fraternities, Sororities, or Independent Living Groups (FSILGs).
 If you're visiting an FSILG, your son or daughter can assist you with network connectivity.